How to Report on the Olympics: From Paris 2024 to LA 2028

 Let’s be clear: the Olympics are first and foremost a multi-billion-dollar industry.
 And despite constant attempts to frame it as apolitical, in reality it wields a nearly-unparalleled amount of soft geopolitical power that is ripe for exploitation; ambitious nationalistic leaders from Hitler to Putin and pre-Brexit Boris Johnson have recognized this all too well.

 Reporting on the Olympics should be done with the utmost scrutiny.
 Instead, we have the Los Angeles Times and Reuters publishing headlines that amplify Mayor Garcetti’s unfounded claim that the LA 2028 Olympics will generate a $1 billion profit.
 Instead of investigation, we have a veteran journalist penning a New York Times column claiming the Rio 2016 Olympics “are good for Brazil and good for humanity, a needed tonic,” counselling us to hit pause on our concerns about inequalities and human rights violations.
 And instead of critical analysis, we see countless media reports quoting politicians, business executives, and police representatives, while ignoring voices from communities at risk of eviction or increased harassment from police.
-These failings have only continued during the COVID-19 pandemic; instead of interrogating why any city should host an extravagant party for the global elite when its residents are struggling to survive and pay for rent and food, we see various news outlets peddling the IOC’s pet “Recovery Games” narrative.
+These failings only continued during the COVID-19 pandemic; instead of interrogating why any city should host an extravagant party for the global elite when its residents are struggling to survive and pay for rent and food, ahead of the postponed Tokyo 2020 Olympics we saw various news outlets peddling the IOC’s pet “Recovery Games” narrative.

 The media’s pro-Olympics bias is not surprising.
 The narrative of a once-in-a-lifetime chance at athletic glory generates mass audiences, clicks, and advertising dollars.
 (In particular, NBC’s investment in the Olympics is so substantial that it has the power to dictate the Games’ schedule, even if it endangers’ athletes lives.)
 As a result, publications have an incentive to join the boosters in promoting the Olympics and its official narratives so that they too can keep profiting from future Games.
 In this context, to maintain any semblance of journalistic integrity, journalists need to work extra hard to turn a critical eye to the Olympics — not just during the three-week event, but from the minute the first whispers of a city’s bid arise through all the years of preparation and resistance in the lead-up.